Girls' Education in Pakistan

 While the Pakistan government has legislated for education for all, education remains drastically under-funded at 2.4% of GDP, a decrease from 2.7% in the preceding year – despite a government commitment of 4%.
 At this rate of funding and progress, there is no way Pakistan will achieve its commitment to education for all.

-GCE is working with the Pakistan Coalition for Education, the UN Special Envoy for Global Education, Gordon Brown, and many of the GCE members to demand action now for children in Pakistan, and for particular action to be taken for girls.
+GCE is working with the Pakistan Coalition for Education, and many of the GCE members to demand action now for children in Pakistan, and for particular action to be taken for girls.

 Pakistan Coalition for Education